csoftxyz/RIA_EISA/README.md

 ## Data Availability and Ethical Statement

 All codes, parameters, and generated data (e.g., trajectories, spectra) are available in this repository.
-No external datasets were used; random seeds ensure reproducibility.
+No external datasets were used; fixed random seeds ensure bit-level reproducibility across runs.
 Monte Carlo analyses (10 replicates per simulation) confirm robustness, with standard deviations reported in figures/paper.

+**Computational Integrity**: The server-grade hardware configuration with ECC memory and CPU-only processing ensures:
+1. Elimination of GPU floating-point inconsistencies
+2. Prevention of memory overflow/corruption errors
+3. Bit-level precision preservation during extended computations
+4. Hardware-validated numerical stability

-Ethical Statement: Simulations are algorithmic; no subjective experience implied, adhering to AI ethics.
+Ethical Statement: Simulations are purely algorithmic; no subjective experience is implied or modeled, adhering to established AI ethics guidelines.

 For issues or contributions, contact csoft@hotmail.com.